ALL AMERICAN PET PHOTO DAY

-This popular fruit is in such high demand that growers take extra pains to ensure the fruit does go to the birds.
+This popular fruit is in such high demand that growers take extra pains to ensure the fruit does not go to the birds.
 They cover the trees in nets and plant them between red cherry trees to encourage the bees to pollinate the blossoms.
 Besides hand-picking the fruit, the harvesters place the cherries into small bags to avoid bruising.
 Every necessary precaution is taken, so the cherries arrive in the market in perfect and delicious condition.

 In honor of the day and as part of the Tree-to-Table program, the Northwest Cherry Growers hand-pick one restaurant in each state to feature at least one Rainier cherry dish on July 11th in their restaurants.